ModifAmorphic/RecurvedLeveling/README.md

 Several changes have been made to further incentivize the selection, use and leveling of Major Skills.

 - Leveling a Major Skill has a larger impact on attribute increases than a Minor Skill.
-- Attributes have a secondary attribute associated to them.
+- Attributes have a secondary attribute associated with them.
 When a Major Skill increases in level, the secondary Attribute also has its progress increased.
 Example:

   ```
   Blade is increased by 1